Brief History of Hingham Congregational Church

 To the original building, electric lights were added and the Peace window in the balcony was installed during the great Victorian re-decoration of the late 1800’s.

-Our church structure is a reflection both of our roots and of our hands-on approach to congregational ministry.
+Our church structure is a reflection of both our roots and of our hands-on approach to congregational ministry.
 Our spiritual and social heritage is evident from cornice to cornerstone, from our 118 foot steeple to our warm and caring people.
 Inside the walls of the church, you will find an active, committed, Spirit filled worshiping community.
+You will find a Church with a Heart in the Heart of Hingham.